misotanni/misotanni.github.io/fjs/en/compare.md

 As for Johnston, its accidentals look promising to allow something like this.
 But Johnston notation also has a strange system of arbitrary division of its accidentals when it is used to name notes.
 Some Johnston accidentals are written between the diatonic pitch class and a Pythagorean accidental, but there is no rule which ones.
 For example, representing a celestial comma below E♭ requires one to write E7♭+ (sic).
 The septimal accidental goes between the E and the ♭, while the + required to adjust is then written after the ♭.
 What is most hurtful is that the deviation downwards by a celestial comma is, in Johnston notation, expressed using two accidentals, as "downwards by a syntonic plus celestial comma, but then upwards by a syntonic comma again".

+Johnston also has an elaborate system of pronunciation for its note names, which parallels that of the FJS but is much more complicated due to the 5-, 7-, and 11-commas having special glyphs.
+Kyle Gann gives "G-sharp-up-arrow-double-sub-seven-minus" as a possible note name.
+This is far more complicated than the most complicated possible note name in the FJS, consisting always of exactly (Pythagorean part)-(optional "super")-(otonal)-(sub)-(utonal), in that order.
+Gann writes that the combinations of accidentals have not been standardized in Johnston notation.

 Still, this system is better than nothing.
 Sigh.

 Neither system has any evidence of interval naming, which is a direct translation of tonic-less JI ratios.